-One of the easiest ways to help your family eat their recommended servings of produce each day is to meal prep vegetables when you bring them home from the market.
-Plus, meal prepping vegetables can be one of the easiest ways to ensure that your family actually eats the produce before it turns to refrigerator goo.
+One of the easiest ways to help your family eat their recommended servings of produce each day is to meal-prep vegetables so they’re ready to go.
+Plus, meal-prepping vegetables can be one of the best ways to reduce food waste.
 Don’t worry though—it can be quick and easy!

 How to Meal Prep Vegetables

-I know that many people go full-on with their meal prep and cook entire meals for the week.
-But I’ve found that as a busy mom, a quicker method that still saves me time come busy weeknights.
-And, for me, that’s simply to prep my produce.
-(Or some of it anyway!)
-It’s much less time consuming than cooking full meals ahead!
+I know that many people go all in on their meal prep and cook entire meals for the week.
+But I’ve found that as a busy mom, I need a quicker method that still saves me time come weeknights.
+For me, that’s simply to prep my produce.
+(Or some of it, anyway!)
+It’s much less time-consuming than cooking full meals ahead!

 How to Meal Prep Produce

 Here’s a look at the process I use to prep my produce most weeks so it’s ready for me to use in the moment.

 - Wash and thoroughly dry produce.
 Microfiber kitchen towels work best for this.

-- Peel and chop it so it’s ready to cook.
+- Peel and chop the produce so it’s ready to cook.

-- Place into airtight storage containers in amounts that work for a family meal for your family.
+- Place into airtight storage containers in amounts that work for a meal for your family.

 - Plan to use softer and/or moister veggies like bell peppers and mushrooms first in the order of the week ahead.

 - Store firm veggies up to 5 days in the fridge.